36 caregiver tips: How to make bathing easier for the elderly ?

 Bathtub clamp on Grab bars

-You will also want to put in different types of rails and grab bars for your parent to hold on to if the tub has to be stepped into – there are specifically for a bathtub, and clamp to the side.
+You will also want to put in different types of rails and grab bars for your parent to hold on to if the tub has to be stepped into – there are specialty grab bars for the bathtub that clamp to the side.

 Tip # 8